danfuzz/samizdat/doc/samizdat-0.md

 value associated with the last argument in which that key appears is the value that "wins" in the final result.

+#### `mapletForEach maplet function <> ~.`

+Calls the given function for each mapping in the given maplet.
+The function is called with two arguments, a value from the maplet and its corresponding key (in that order).
+Always returns void.

 #### `mapletMap maplet function <> maplet`

 Maps the values of a maplet using the given mapping function,